gleam-lang/website/frequently-asked-questions.md

 [Alpaca][alpaca] is similar to Gleam in that it is a statically typed language for the Erlang VM that is inspired by the ML family of languages.
-It's a wonderful project and we hope they are wildly successful!
+It's a wonderful project and it was an early inspiration for Gleam!

 Here's a non-exhaustive list of differences: